liseda-lab/Supervised-SS/README.md

 **NOTE**: OpenKE is only implemented for Linux system.

-The default parameters given by OpenKE are used, but they can be changed in the beginning of the python file [SS_Calculation/run_OpenKEmodel.py](https://github.com/liseda-lab/Supervised-SS/blob/main/SS_Calculation/run_OpenKEmodel.py).
+The default parameters given by OpenKE are used, but they can be changed in the beginning of the [python file](https://github.com/liseda-lab/Supervised-SS/blob/main/SS_Calculation/run_OpenKEmodel.py).

 ### 2.4.
 OWL2Vec* Embeddings Computation